snowdream/google-search-blocklist/README.md

 # google-search-blocklist

 ## Introduction
-When you search on Google, You may see some website, with useless articles, but a lot of ad.
+When you search on Google, You may see some websites, with useless articles, but a lot of ad.
 Put them in the blocklist,Please.

 ## Setup